nicoS244/ASM-Project/README.md

 # ASM-Project
-Project presented for a Computer Estructure and Programming course, it contains the implementaion of a clock animation in Assembly language
+Project presented for a Computer Structure and Programming course.
+It includes the implementation of a clock and a frame animation in Assembly language.